spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 title: "Deploy Cluster Profile Updates"
 description: "Learn how to update a Kubernetes cluster deployed in a public cloud provider with Palette. "
 icon: ""
-category: ["tutorial"]
 hide_table_of_contents: false
 tags: ["public cloud", "aws", "azure", "gcp", "cluster profiles", "tutorial"]
 sidebar_position: 240
 ---
-Palette provides cluster profiles, which allow you to specify layers for your workloads using packs, Helm charts or cluster manifests.
-They serve as blueprints to the provisioning and deployment process, as they contain the versions of the container images that Palette will install for you.
+Palette provides cluster profiles, which allow you to specify layers for your workloads using packs, Helm charts, Zarf packages, or cluster manifests.
+Packs serve as blueprints to the provisioning and deployment process, as they contain the versions of the container images that Palette will install for you.
 Cluster profiles provide consistency across environments during the cluster creation process, as well as when maintaining your clusters.
 Check out the [cluster profiles](../../profiles/cluster-profiles/cluster-profiles.md) section to learn more about how to create and use them.
 Once provisioned, there are three main ways to update your Palette deployments.

 | Method | Description               | Cluster application process |
 |--------|---------------------------|-----------------------------|